Skip to main content

 Caution & Best Practices

-• Always test your regex on regex101.com before adding it
+• Always test your regex on Rustexp before adding it (uses the same Rust regex engine as Discord)

 • If you accidentally create an overly broad filter: